LCAS/teaching/uol_turtlebot_simulator/tutorial.md

 ## Comp Lab C and rviz

-_If you still have the simulator running from above example, close verything ypou started by closing the GUI window and/or pressing `Ctrl+C` in the terminal you started it in._
+_If you still have the simulator running from above example, close everything you started by closing the GUI window and/or pressing `Ctrl+C` in the terminal you started it in._

 ### Start-up
 _For each of the following commands, open a new terminal and then execute it._